STFleming/emsys_21A_lab5/README.md

 This should look pretty close to what you saw in task 1.
 * We setup the timer in the ``setup()`` function, by calling ``timerSetup()``.
 * In the loop we reset the timer by calling ``resetTimer()``.
 * In the loop we then delay the software execution for a bit by calling ``delay(50)``.
-However, unlike the ``delay()`` function on the ESP32 this function will not delay the simulation by that many milliseconds, instead it delays it by that many clock cycles of the simulation.
+However, unlike the ``delay()`` function on the ESP32, this function will not delay the simulation by that many milliseconds, instead, it delays it by that many clock cycles of the simulation.
 * We then print the timer value with ``displayTimer()``.
 * Finally, we end the simulation by calling ``exit()``.